GarbajYT/godot-move-objects/README.md

 # godot-move-objects
-Smoothly move game objects to specific locations in the Godot game engine
+Smoothly move game objects to specific locations in the Godot game engine.
+Watch the video tutorial here: https://youtu.be/fZ6bOERw03M